r-spatial/RQGIS/README.md

 The main advantages of RQGIS are:

 1. It provides access to QGIS functionalities.
 Thereby, it calls Python from the command line (QGIS API) but R users can stay in their programming environment of choice without having to touch Python.
-2. It offers a broad suite of geoalgorithms making it possible to solve virtually any GIS problem.
+2. It offers a broad suite of geoalgorithms making it possible to solve most GIS problem.
 3. R users can just use one package (RQGIS) instead of using RSAGA and rgrass7 to access SAGA and GRASS functions.
 This, however, does not mean that RSAGA and rgrass7 are obsolete since both packages offer various other advantages.
 For instance, RSAGA provides many user-friendly and ready-to-use GIS functions such as `rsaga.slope.asp.curv` and `multi.focal.function`.

 Installation